tomeshnet/documents/meeting_notes/20160621_meeting-notes.md

 ## Website Status

-- Events PR needs to be reviewed, will review at the end in
+- Events PR needs to be reviewed, will review at the end of night

 ## `@e` update from Ottawa